saksham18kukreja/saksham18kukreja.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated from Punjab Engineering College, Chandigarh with a Bachelor's of Technology in Aerospace Engineering.
+Graduated from Punjab Engineering College, Chandigarh with a Bachelor's of Engineering in Aerospace Engineering.